-Assessing the change in attitudes, knowledge, and perspectives of medical students towards chiropractic after an educational intervention*
+We assessed the change in attitudes, knowledge, and perspectives of medical students towards chiropractic after a 1-hour educational intervention.

 A mixed-methods approach was used with a 52-item cross-sectional paper survey and 1 focus group of third-year medical students.
 The views of these medical students towards chiropractic were assessed previously in their second-year of medical school.
 ANOVA and the Wilcoxon rank-sum test were used to assess between-group differences between the medical students' views before and after the educational intervention.
 The constant comparative method for analyzing qualitative data was used to identify emergent themes from the focus group transcript.